Prudence Cummings Wright

 The Prudence Wright Guard

 In a short time, Prudence was back in Pepperell sending an alert out to other women.
 She had decided to stop the Tories if at all possible.
-Word was sent from house to house for the women to meet at Jewett's Bridge over the Nashua River – between the towns of Pepperell and Groton – where a person coming from the north would have to cross.
-Legend says they were the women of this immediate neighborhood, between thirty and forty in number.
+Word was sent from house to house for the women to meet at Jewett’s Bridge over the Nashua River – between the towns of Pepperell and Groton – where a person coming from the north would have to cross. they were the women of this immediate neighborhood, between thirty and forty in number.

 With the conflicting rumors rife in April, 1775, it is difficult to appreciate the uncertainty that would result from the chance reports of horsemen who gathered their information as they rode.
 It was this uncertainty that led the women to disguise themselves as men, wearing the clothing of their absent husbands and brothers.
-Their weapons were old muskets, pitchforks, and tools – anything that could be used as a weapon.
+Their weapons were old muskets, pitchforks and tools – anything that could be used as a weapon.

-They elected Prudence Wright as commander of their company of Minutewomen.
+The women elected Prudence Wright as commander of their company of Minutewomen.
 Prudence, a 35-year-old mother of six, chose Sarah Hartwell Shattuck of Groton as her lieutenant.
 Elizabeth Hobart was only a girl of seventeen at that time.
 Prudence hoped that if a large body of Redcoats appeared, the women would be able to scare them off before it was discovered that they were women.

 The Minutewomen waited at the bridge into the night, shielding their lantern, remaining totally silent so as not to give their presence away.
 At last, two horsemen approached the bridge from the north.
 Taking advantage of the element of surprise, Prudence burst upon them with her lantern shining brightly in their faces, demanding to know their identity and business.

 The men tried to flee on horseback, but the women surrounded them and seized the reins of their horses.
-Captain Leonard Whiting, a known Tory, drew his revolver and was about to use it when the other rider, Samuel Cummings, made him lower it, saying: "I recognize Pru's voice, and she would wade through blood for the rebel cause."
+Captain Leonard Whiting, a known Tory, drew his revolver and was about to use it when the other rider, Prudence’s brother Samuel Cummings, made him lower it, saying: “I recognize Pru’s voice, and she would wade through blood for the rebel cause.”

 The men were dismounted and searched, and dispatches from the British forces in the field to the British General in Boston were found on them.
 The women marched their prisoners to the house of Solomon Rogers in the neighborhood, and there they were detained, securely guarded by the women overnight.